School support staff: collectively making resources count

 These case studies showcase schools that use effective management practices for their support staff.

-This study shows what one school is doing to ensure they get the best from all staff in their school, including their support staff.
+Shows what one school is doing to ensure they get the best from all staff in their school, including their support staff.

-This study looks at how support staff can assist the school connect to its community in both formal and informal ways.
+Looks at how support staff can assist the school connect to its community in both formal and informal ways.

-This study looks at the importance of engaging support staff and ensuring that systems are meaningful.
+Looks at the importance of engaging support staff and ensuring that systems are meaningful.

 Tags: Systems and Policy